 Enjoy your new LattePanda!

-Want to play IoT?
+Want to play with IoT?
 Want to study programming?
 Want to control the physical world?
-Check tools recommended first!
+Check these recommended tools first!